Configure the Splunk ODBC driver to work with Tableau Desktop on Microsoft Windows

 Configure the Splunk Open Database Connectivity (ODBC) Driver to get Splunk data into Tableau Desktop on a Microsoft Windows system.

-To access Splunk Enterprise data from Tableau, install the version of the Splunk ODBC Driver that corresponds to the architecture version of your Tableau install.
+To access Splunk platform data from Tableau, install the version of the Splunk ODBC Driver that corresponds to the architecture version of your Tableau install.
 That is, install the 32-bit version of the Splunk ODBC Driver if you're running 32-bit Tableau, and install the 64-bit version of the Splunk ODBC Driver if you're running 64-bit Tableau.

-Connect Tableau Desktop to Splunk Enterprise
+Connect Tableau Desktop to your Splunk instance

 - In Tableau Desktop, open a new workbook.

 - Under To a server in the Connect menu, click Splunk.